-“The Fun Never Stops!” begins with a reception for the artist on Thursday, March 27 from 5:00 to 8:00 PM.
-Admission is free to the public of all ages.
-The exhibition continues though May 6, 2008.
-Fantagraphics Bookstore & Gallery is located at 1201 S. Vale Street (at the corner of Airport Way S.) in Seattle's historic Georgetown industrial arts district.
-Open daily 11:30 until 8:00 PM, Sundays until 5:00 PM.
-Phone: 206.658.0110.
+Fantagraphics Bookstore & Gallery is located at 1201 S. Vale Street (at the corner of Airport Way S.) in Seattle's Georgetown arts community.
+Phone 206.658.0110.
+Open daily 11:30 to 8:00 PM, Sundays until 5:00 PM.